-To further illustrate this, a peer group analysis of trademark profitsplit in the watch-making business based on purchase accounting data was performed (see Exhibit 7).
+To further illustrate this, a peer group analysis of trademark profit-split in the watch making business based on purchase accounting data was performed (see Exhibit 7).
 Watches are generally known to be highly brand driven and to generate attractive profit margins.
-The peer group includes eleven different watch brands of which six are based in Switzerland, four in the U.S., and one in Germany.
+The peer group includes thirteen different watch brands of which seven are based in Switzerland, five in the U.S., and one in Germany.

-Obviously, the profit-split ratios for the eleven watch businesses show a wide range from 18% to 102% (Exhibit 7, left part).
-The 25-75 quartiles range from 22% to 60%, the median is 25%.
+Obviously, the profit-split ratios for the thirteen watch businesses show a wide range from 16 percent to 102 percent (Exhibit 7, left part).
+The 25-75 quartiles range from 25 percent to 56 percent, the median is 29 percent.
 Towards the high end of the distribution, the curve shows a steep increase.
-This particular peer group as any other peer group-illustrates that industry or category specific profit-split ratios do not exist.
-Too different are the value driver and profitability structures at a company level, even within the same industry. linear relation between trademark profit-split and royalty rates (Exhibit 7, right part).
+This particular peer group-as any other peer group-shows that industry or category specific profit-split ratios do not exist.
+Too different are the value driver and profitability structures at a company level, even within one and the same industry.

+Further analysis reveals however a strong relation between trademark profit-split and royalty rates (Exhibit 7, right part).
 The higher the profit-split ratio, the higher the royalty rate which the trademark generates on revenues.
-When looking closer at the eleven watch businesses, a clear segmentation appears.
+When looking closer at the same thirteen watch businesses, a clear segmentation appears.
 Luxury watches during normal course of business show both high profit-split ratios and high royalty rates.
-Commercial or fashion watches show medium royalty rates and profit-split ratios.
+Commercial or fashion watches show medium profit-split ratios and royalty rates.
 The third segment comprises watch businesses in a turnaround situation.
-Considering the retail prices of the watches in that segment, they belong to the premium/luxury segment; considering their weak profitability however, their accounts leave no room for high trademark values.
+Considering the retail prices of the watches in that segment, they belong to the premium/ luxury segment; considering their weak profitability however, their accounts leave no room for high trademark values.
 Thus, trademark profit-split becomes a major determinant of trademark value in connection with other determinants like royalty rate and overall profit margins.
 Similar trademark analyses can be performed for most categories or industries.

-Transfer Pricing Application.
-The application of such profit-split analyses is not limited to the valuation of intangible assets; it is also helpful in transfer pricing issues between subsidiary companies of a large corporation. profit-split shows the consolidated profit of the group which is attributable to a particular intangible asset (like trademark).
+The application of such profit-split analyses is not limited to the valuation of intangible assets; it is also helpful in transfer pricing issues between subsidiary companies of a large corporation.
+Profit-split shows the consolidated profit of the group which is attributable to a particular intangible asset (like trademark).
 Based thereupon, a functional analysis of trademark-related functions performed by the IP holding entity and the subsidiaries provides a further allocation of overall trademark profit onto different group entities.